JunweiLiu0208/GdClean/README.md

 This package was designed for removing **Gadolinium contamination** in the CyTOF system, which was induced by the application of Gadolinium-based Contrast Agents in MRI screening.
-The deposition of Gd isotopes in tissue cells will contaminate the Gd isotope-conjugated antibodies in the CyTOF system and affect data quality.
+The deposition of Gd isotopes in tissue cells will contaminate the signal of Gd isotope-conjugated antibodies in the CyTOF system and affect data quality.
 The details of this method can be found in the published paper (Under Revision).

 ## Installation